trimstray/test-your-sysadmin-skills/README.md

 By that I mean that, on some systems, a local hosts file can be bypassed.
 The `host.conf` file controls this on Linux (and many other Unices).

-If you use a unix domain socket it'll be slightly faster than using TCP/IP (because of the less overhead you have).
+If you use a Unix domain socket it'll be slightly faster than using TCP/IP (because of the less overhead you have).
 Windows is using TCP/IP as a default, whereas Linux tries to use a Unix Domain Socket if you choose localhost and TCP/IP if you take `127.0.0.1`.

 Useful resources: